rreinold/mailgun/Readme.md

 <a name="callback"></a>

 ### callback : <code>function</code>
-This callback is displayed as part of sgEmail.
+This callback is displayed as part of this library.

 **Kind**: global typedef